oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

 04/21/16 - Moved to oresat repo and fixed ToC links (Jake)

+04/29/16 - Changes based on Test Plan Review (Jake)

 ### Introduction

 #### Purpose

 The purpose of this document is to outline the essential testing that will be conducted to demonstrate the effectiveness of the Sputnik Capstone project.
-This test plan is not intended to be inclusive and additional testing procedures will be added if deemed necessary by any of the parties involved in the project.
+This test plan is not intended to be all inclusive and additional testing procedures will be added if deemed necessary by any of the parties involved in the project.

 #### Testing Procedure